bradeneast/bradeneast.com/.history/posts/_blog/A simple way to improve accessibility with dynamic image 'alt' attributes_20191005155432.md

 ![polaroid photos - the original accessible image](/_images/blog/polaroids.jpg)

 That said, some things are just too important to skip, namely image `alt` attributes.
-When I discovered [why alt is so important](https://moz.com/learn/seo/alt-text), I realized I had yet another detail to manage for better SEO and accessibility on my web projects.
+When I discovered [why alt is so important](https://moz.com/learn/seo/alt-text), I was annoyed at yet another detail to manage for better SEO and accessibility.

 Today, let's look at how to solve that problem by adding accessible `alt` attribute values to our `img` elements with vanilla javascript.